 Our career fairs are held in the beautiful, new and award-winning UMass John W. Olver Design Building on the UMass campus in Amherst, MA.
 We provide parking and lunch for exhibitors and our student helpers are always available to lend a hand for setup.

-Fall 2020 Update: We will have a “virtual career fair” in Fall 2020 using the CareerFair+ system.
+Spring 2021 Update: We will have a “virtual career fair” in Spring 2021 using the CareerFair+ system.
 The date will remain as shown below, but the fair will be online (students can register meeting appointments with employers).

 Students: Download the CareerFair+ app (follow link above) and find this career fair on it.
 Then set up your profile in the app, upload your resume, and make appointments with attending employers.
 Some employers may also have “drop-in” rooms available, but most will likely rely on appointments.

-Students can sign up for career fair meetings starting Fri, 9/18/2020
+Students can sign up for career fair meetings starting TBD

 Interested in getting reminders for future fairs?
 Sign up for our email notifications (select the “BCT Career Fairs” option).
 Important: We will only send reminders to this email list from now on.
 If you are not on the list, then you will miss out on those announcements.